VidishaDesai/OneAPI-INTEL-lectuals/README.md

 ## Usage
 Input - Upload payroll datasets for the current and past four years.
-Analysis - Run the software to generate insights and visualizations.
+<br>Analysis - Run the software to generate insights and visualizations.
-Interpretation - Gain valuable insights into pay disparities and trends within the organization.
+<br>Interpretation - Gain valuable insights into pay disparities and trends within the organization.
-Action - Utilize findings to implement strategies for addressing and mitigating pay inequalities.
+<br>Action - Utilize findings to implement strategies for addressing and mitigating pay inequalities.

 ## Import Requirements
 Pandas
-Numpy
+<br>Numpy
-Plotly
+<br>Plotly
-Matplotlib
+<br>Matplotlib
-Seaborn
+<br>Seaborn
-Scikit-learn
+<br>Scikit-learn
-Statsmodels
+<br>Statsmodels
-Gradio
+<br>Gradio

 ## Points To Note
 There are two .ipynb files:<br><br>